ibexa/documentation-developer/docs/infrastructure_and_maintenance/performance.md

 ## Client

 - Always use an up-to-date browser and an up-to-date operating system so you have access to latest browser versions
-- If possible, use a fast, stable internet connection, because an unreliable connection will slow down UI
+- If possible, use a fast, stable internet connection, because an unreliable connection slows down UI

 ## Server